-- The first step to creating your flow is to select a trigger.
-Type Survey123 in the search bar, which returns options for potential triggers.
+- Type Survey123 in the search bar.
 Select When a survey response is submitted.

 - If this is your first time using this connector in Microsoft Power Automate, click Sign in to sign in with your ArcGIS organization credentials.

-- Select the survey you want to use for your webhook from the drop-down list of available surveys.
+- Select the survey you want to use for your webhook from the drop-down list of surveys.

 You have now set up the trigger for your webhook.
 However, for the webhook to perform any actions with this trigger, your process needs more steps.

 This flow needs to send an email when a question has been answered a certain way, so you'll provide a condition.

-- Click the leftmost text box to open a dialog box to select any field in your feature service.
+- Click the leftmost text box to open a dialog box to select a question or property from your survey.
 Select the survey question you want to use to qualify your survey.

-- The middle text box is a drop-down menu to select the condition on which to trigger.
+- The middle text box is a drop-down menu where you select the condition on which to trigger.
 Since you're looking for an exact response, select is equal to.

-- In the rightmost text box, type the value for the question on which you want to send a notification.
+- In the rightmost text box, type the value for the question for which you want to send a notification.

-- You want to send an email only if the condition is fulfilled, so click Add an action in the If yes box.
+- Click Add an action in the If yes box.
 The If no box remains blank.

-- Multiple mail services have available connectors and can be used in this scenario.
-For this exercise, select Office 365 Outlook - Send an email.
+- For this exercise, select Office 365 Outlook - Send an email (V2).

 - Sign in to the mail service with your credentials, if your credentials are not already saved.

-- Only the To field of your email is required for the connector.
-Fill in the rest in a way that will be easily recognizable and that contains relevant information.
-The dialog box that appears when you select a text box allows you to insert the contents of the survey response as necessary.
+The Dynamic content dialog box that appears when you select a text box allows you to insert content from the survey response as necessary.

 - When your email is complete, click Save.